Reviewed by Barbara Kay

 What Cooper seems not to understand is that the whole point of public safety measures is to protect people from themselves.
 No public health achievement in history was ever accomplished through “education.”
 It was accomplished through regulation of the looming risk factor.

-As a case in point, San Francisco’s Golden Gate Bridge is finally getting suicide-prevention nets.
+As a case in point, San Francisco’s Golden Gate Bridge was recently outfitted with suicide-prevention nets.
 Since 1937, more than 1,400 people have ended their lives there.
 Analysis of the factors causing despair, and “education” about dealing with depression will not prevent people from jumping.
 The nets will.

 It is certainly “discrimination” to single out pit bulls as public safety hazards, but it is wrong to attach the usual moral opprobrium to the term in the case of animals.
 Humans are all “mutts,” unlike dogs bred to a specific function or look, and therefore cannot be stereotyped.
-In the case of line-breeding, a process expressly designed to produce a stereotype, stereotyping is appropriate and morally neutral.
+In the case of line-breeding, a process expressly designed to produce a stereotype, especially popular among pit bull breeders, stereotyping is appropriate and morally neutral.

 Thus discrimination in the selection of even living consumer products in the interest of lowered risk is not only admissible, it is parents’ positive duty where children’s safety is concerned.
 Just as concrete playgrounds can be replaced by more forgiving surfaces, when a working breed / type’s function has become a felony in all of North America, and when that type’s working traits are turning out to present such an undue risk to human safety (as is the case with the pit bull type dogs), it’s time to phase out that particular human-created dog.